seanreed1111/sql-recipes/recipes.md

 +----------+-------+
 ```

-## When you use HAVING, you can still include a WHERE clause —- but only to SELECT rows, not to test summary values.
+## When you use HAVING, you can still include a WHERE clause —- but only to SELECT rows, not to test SUMmary values.
 ## HAVING can refer to aliases, so the previous query can be rewritten like this:

 ```sql